ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 Be sure to take a look at examples 2 through 6 to see how interaction objects can have their behavior fine-tuned to meet the specific needs of your application.
 The standard workflow for writing custom scripts for interaction objects goes something like this:

-- Be sure your object has an @ref InteractionBehaviour component (or an @ref InteractionButton or @ref InteractionSlider component, each of which inherit from @ref InteractionBehaviour).
+- Be sure your object has an [InteractionBehaviour][ref_InteractionBehaviour] component (or an [InteractionButton][ref_InteractionButton] or [InteractionSlider][ref_InteractionSlider] component, each of which inherit from @ref InteractionBehaviour).
-- Add your custom script to the interaction object and initialize a reference to the @ref InteractionBehaviour component.
+- Add your custom script to the interaction object and initialize a reference to the InteracrionBehaviour component.
 ```{.cs}
 using Leap.Unity.Interaction;
 using UnityEngine;